andybala/curiousily.github.com/_posts/2017-03-02-code-coverage-for-manual-android-testing.markdown

 # Is this the best solution?

 No!
 But it is a start.
 There is no sure way to receive an event when the app is closing/finishing and save the report then.
 However, some magic tools like [ProbeDroid](https://github.com/ZSShen/ProbeDroid) might offer ways to alleviate that pain.
 Please, write in the comments below if other, easier, solutions exist!

+**UPDATE:** A (much) better approach is described in [my next blog post](http://curiousily.com/data-science/2017/04/01/introducing-appgym.html).
+It appears to be much faster, as well!